-Once across the water we spent twenty minutes in a waiting room at the ferry station until the Iranian train arrived to pick us up, and it was attached to the baggage car.
+Once across the water, we spent twenty minutes in a waiting room at the ferry station until the Iranian train arrived to pick us up, and it was attached to the baggage car.

 At first glance, the Iranian train was an upgrade.
 The cabins were more roomy and comfortable, with two better-placed power outlets in each.
 However, the cabin heater seemed to have a mind of its own, and we had to make do with a squat toilet.
 Also, the menu in the restaurant car was very limited, and a touch more expensive.
 My choice was either rice and chicken, or rice and lamb.
-Thankfully, the staff were generally very friendly and one chap would later invite me to his cabin to share a fantastic meat-less dish he’d whipped up.
+Thankfully, the staff was generally very friendly and one chap would later invite me to his cabin to share a fantastic meat-less dish he’d whipped up.

 By the time we were done eating, it was past midnight and we were just arriving at the border between Turkey and Iran.
-First we all had to get off the train and walk into a building where everyone lined up and received an exit stamp from Turkey.
-Then it was back on the train, a few minutes of forward motion, then more waiting until the Iranian passport control came aboard to make sure evreyone was on the up and up.
+First, we all had to get off the train and walk into a building where everyone lined up and received an exit stamp from Turkey.
+Then it was back on the train, a few minutes of forwarding motion, then more waiting until the Iranian passport control came aboard to make sure everyone was on the up and up.
 They were quite friendly and everything ran smooth, albeit slow.
 In total, it took us about two hours to get across the border.
 Unfortunate that it was in the middle of the night, too.
-But I shouldn’t complain, since the whole affair left me awake and looking out the window at the clear dawn, sun rising over tremendous snow-capped Iranian mountains.
+But I shouldn’t complain, since the whole affair left me awake and looking out the window at the clear dawn, the sun rising over tremendous snow-capped Iranian mountains.
 A sight I won’t soon forget.